HUMN 3108 We Are The University: Students Co-creating Change

 Coordinator Tai Peseta Opens in new window

-Description This project-based unit offers students a chance to learn, negotiate and practise change-making skills in, and for, our University, Western Sydney University.
-At the heart of this unit is student partnership, curriculum co-creation, and an invitation for students to be involved in improving the educational experience at Western.
+Description This project-based subject offers students a chance to learn, negotiate and practise change-making skills in, and for, our University, Western Sydney University.
+At the heart of this subject is student partnership, curriculum co-creation, and an invitation for students to be involved in improving the educational experience at Western.
 Working in groups and alongside a university mentor, students will have an opportunity to contribute genuine solutions to an authentic education challenge that might be (a) commissioned by senior staff of the University; (b) intended to support students' aspirations to become a student leader; or (c) offers students a chance to undertake a project that advances their existing student leader or representative role.
-By choosing this elective unit, students not only receive credit for the partnership work they undertake, the University will have a new way of involving students in its decision-making processes.
-This is a unit intended to sharpen students' analytical skill-set and provide a taste of what it's like to operate as a change-maker inside a large and complex institution.
-This unit is recommended for all students, regardless of discipline.
+By choosing this elective subject, students not only receive credit for the partnership work they undertake, the University will have a new way of involving students in its decision-making processes.
+This is a subject intended to sharpen students' analytical skill-set and provide a taste of what it's like to operate as a change-maker inside a large and complex institution.
+This subject is recommended for all students, regardless of discipline.

 School Social Sciences